dapr/proposals/0012-BIRS-distributed-scheduler.md

   // namespace is the namespace of the requester. string namespace = 2;

-  // kind is the type of the job.
+  // target is the type of the job.
-  JobMetadataKind kind = 3;
+  JobTargetMetadata target = 3;
 }

 // WatchJobsRequest is the message used by the daprd sidecar to connect to the